google-marketing-solutions/variable_redactor/README.md

 ## Challenge

-Advance Consent Mode does not redact custom variables.
+Advance Consent Mode does not redact custom variables for unconsented requests.
 Furthermore, it is a very long process to check all tags and redact individually all variables.

 ## The solution